What is Azure Web App? Create an Azure Web App

-Detailed error messages - Detailed error messages contain detailed information of each failed requests with HTTP status code.
+Detailed error messages - Detailed error messages contain detailed information about each failed request with an HTTP status code.

-Failed request tracing - This keeps track of IIS steps and modules the request goes and captures generally the requests that responds with HTTP Status code 500 or above.
+Failed request tracing - This keeps track of IIS steps and modules the request goes and captures generally the requests that respond with HTTP Status code 500 or above.

 Web App Deployment Slots